Support Your Health Forum’s Mission by Donating or Purchasing a Book by the Author.

 D. Set up a ritual of 1 hour of preparation before going to sleep, e.g. washing face, brushing teeth, putting on pajamas, dimming the lights – these are all signals that prepare your brain for sleep.

-E. If you are waking up more than once nightly, have tense swelling in your legs, have dry mouth at night or have vivid dream while being older than 50, overweight and with higher blood pressure, you may have an undiagnosed condition, such as sleep apnea.
+E. If you are waking up more than once nightly, have tense swelling in your legs, have dry mouth at night or have vivid dreams while being older than 50, overweight and with higher blood pressure, you may have an undiagnosed condition, such as sleep apnea.
 Consider talking to your doctor to get tested.

 7. Spend time outdoors in nature